godwokenrises/godwoken/docs/optimistic-rollup.md

 Most time, our contract status is `running`.
 When a challenging success, the challenger needs to rever the chain and change Rollup's status to `reverting`.
 Then, after reverting the chain, change the Rollup's status to `running` again.
 But in failed situations, no one successfully challenges a bad block during the challenge period.
 The reverting of the chain will fail because the attacker already withdraws stolen assets to the layer1.
 In this situation, the Rollup's status will become `halting` and stop accepting most operations.
 We will design a recovery mechanism for failure.

-Godwoken contract supports several operations to update the global state:
+Godwoken contract supports several operations to update the Rollup cell:

 * Create account
 * Deposit